brendanzab/language-garden/compile-items-funrefs/README.md

 After parsing, the surface language is elaborated to a core language, using a similar approach to the [elaboration projects](../README.md#elaboration).
-The resulting program is then translated to web assembly.
+The resulting program is then translated to Wasm or LLVM.

 ```text
                Surface.Module.t